 - Welcome overnight lodge guests and campers.
-Orient them to Cardigan and inform them about guest services as well as activities they can enjoy during their stay. - Greet day hikers at the main trailhead to engage them in conversation about their hiking plans, trail advice, backcountry safety, Cardigan Lodge, and AMC. - Visit campsites to share information with guests and offer assistance. - Host a campfire. - Optional -- offer short nature walks, if interested. - Optional -- offer evening talks, if interested.
+Orient them to Cardigan and inform them about guest services as well as activities they can enjoy during their stay. - Greet day hikers at the main trailhead to engage them in conversation about their hiking plans, trail advice, backcountry safety, Cardigan Lodge, and AMC. - Visit campsites to share information with guests and offer assistance. - Host a campfire. - Optional -- offer evening programs and nature walks, if interested.